way-platform/vin-go/docs/vpic/guide.md

 # A Developer's Guide to VIN Decoding Using the vPIC Database

 This guide provides a general recipe for building a Vehicle Identification Number (VIN) decoder using the National Highway Traffic Safety Administration's (NHTSA) vPIC database.
-This guide assumes you have access to the vPIC database converted into a relational format, such as a SQLite database.
+This guide assumes you have access to the vPIC database converted into a relational format.

 ## 1. Introduction to the vPIC Decoding Process